Sick time off for regular contract covered, classified, and professional staff

 For example, an hourly nonpermanent-hourly or intermittent employee who worked 64 hours in a month in which there are 168 pay period hours accrues 3.05 hours of sick time off for the month.

 Overtime exempt classified non-union employees do not accrue any time off during a calendar month in which they have taken more than 80 hours (pro-rated for part time) of unpaid time off.

 Overtime eligible classified and professional staff employees and overtime exempt contract classified and professional staff who have more than 80 hours of unpaid time off in a month (prorated for part-time) accrue sick time off on a prorated basis proportionate to the number of hours in pay status for the month.

 There is no limit on the amount of sick time off you may accrue.

 As a new employee, when you start accruing sick time off hours depends on whether you are overtime eligible or exempt, your employment program, and what day you started in your first month on the job.

 |1st and 15th of the month||Accrue hours for that month|

-Overtime exempt contract classified and professional staff, and overtime eligible classified non-union, contract covered, and professional staff, however, accrue 1 hour for every 40 hours worked in that month
+Overtime exempt contract classified and professional staff, and overtime eligible classified non-union, contract covered, and professional staff accrue sick time off on a prorated basis proportionate to the number of hours in pay status for the month